Eomys/pyleecan-doc/test.contribution.rst

 ----------------------------

-The python test package was initially based on `unittest <https://docs.python.org/3/library/unittest.html#module-unittest>`__, but we decided to switch to `pytest <https://docs.pytest.org/en/latest/>`__ package.
+The python test package was initially based on `unittest <https://docs.python.org/3/library/unittest.html#module-unittest>`__, but we decided to switch to `pytest <https://docs.pytest.org/en/latest/>`__ package for its ease of use.
 As pytest supports unittest, we still have some unittest for the moment but **every new test should use pytest**.
 To test a code, it is recommended to develop its specific test code for each method and each class.

 Install pytest
 ```````````````